Trouble (band): Rise to popularity and hiatus (1989–1996)

 A three-year hiatus occurred before the band was snapped up by Rick Rubin's Def American Records, for whom they recorded a second self-titled album (Trouble) in 1990 with Rubin producing.
-More experimental than previous efforts, the album (featuring new drummer Barry Stern, formerly of Zoetrope) expanded upon the group's tentative psychedelic notions within its traditional use of power chords.
+More experimental than previous efforts, the album featured new drummer Barry Stern, formerly of Zoetrope).

 The group embarked on a year-long tour before returning to the studio.
 In 1992, Manic Frustration was released, delving into Beatlesque psychedelia and featuring some of Trouble's most aggressive, energetic performances ever.
 But after the album failed to connect with a wider audience, the band was ultimately dropped by their record company, which was experiencing financial problems.

 The band issued Plastic Green Head through the Music for Nations label in 1995, with the return of founding drummer Jeff Olson.

 Reunion and Simple Mind Condition (1997–2007)

 Even though Trouble had gone on an extended hiatus after Wagner's departure, rumors of an eventual re-formation persisted.
 From 1997 to 2000, Wagner was replaced by former Exhorder singer Kyle Thomas, who played four public gigs with Trouble.

 On January 26, 2002, Wagner, Franklin, Wartell, Holzner, and Olson performed a short set in Chicago where during their smoking rendition of Black Sabbaths' Children of The Grave with Scott Davidson sitting in on the drums, the P.A. gave out and left the crowd in a stunning uproar.
 Since that time, the band has played individual gigs throughout the Chicago area and headlined metal festivals in Europe and the U.S. while working on a new album.
 A concert in Stockholm, Sweden in 2005 produced the live DVD "Trouble – Live in Stockholm" with members Eric Wagner, Rick Wartell, Bruce Franklin, Jeff Olson, and Chuck Robinson.

 In February 2004, Dave Grohl of Nirvana and the Foo Fighters released a tribute album that paid homage to his metal roots.
 Entitled Probot, the disc featured various vocalists, including Eric Wagner, who sang on the track "My Tortured Soul".
 In the album's liner notes, Grohl wrote that buying Psalm 9 was like buying Sgt.
 Pepper's Lonely Hearts Club Band.

 Holzner left the band soon after, to be replaced by Chuck Robinson, who played on the band's newest studio album, Simple Mind Condition, which was released in Europe on April 3, 2007, by Escapi Music.
 The band toured internationally in support of its release, but were not able to secure a U.S. release date for the album until over two years later.
 An unplugged album was later released through the band's website and, more recently, Escapi Music.